0xDones/0xDones/README.md

 ## 🧍 About me

-The word DevOps is really meaningful to me, because I have strong development and operations skills.
-I started working as a Full Stack Developer in 2014, and migrated to a DevOps focused role in 2018.
-I’m used to managing large scale infrastructure on AWS, mainly improving CI/CD processes and running Kubernetes in production environments.
-I help companies to deliver better software faster, and run them reliably.
+The word DevOps is significant to me because I have strong development and operations skills.
+I started working as a Full Stack Developer in 2014 and migrated to a DevOps-focused role in 2018.
+I’m used to managing large-scale infrastructure on AWS using Terraform, improving CI/CD processes, and running Kubernetes in production environments.
+I help companies to deliver software faster and run them reliably.

 ## 🥇 Skills